adri/adri.github.io/_posts/2018-07-15-controling-ventilation-via-homekit.md

 <img src="https://user-images.githubusercontent.com/133832/42728477-84ded882-87bb-11e8-8156-197998089745.png" style="width: 150px !important" />

 We have 1 remote control in our bathroom to set different ventilation speeds or a 10 min timer.
+All vents are regulated centrally, you can't set the speed for each vent.
 It looks like this:

 <img src="https://user-images.githubusercontent.com/133832/42728478-84fa96f8-87bb-11e8-83e4-32b392a461b0.jpg" style="width: 150px !important" />